trufflesuite/unleashed/README.md

 - An [Infura](https://infura.io/) account and Project ID
 - A [MetaMask](https://metamask.io/) account

-Once you've gotten these installation requirements down, we can start building the NFT smart contract!
+Once you've gotten these installation requirements down, we can start building the Token smart contract!

 ## Core Concepts